WilliamLu1999/Data-ML-Projects/README.md

 # Data-Projects

-I want to use data to find insights and make the world a better place to live in.
+I want to use machine learning methods and analytics to find new insights and stories behind the data and thus make some impacts.